krzentner/language-world/data/text-davinci-003/chain_md/push-back-0.md

 Steps:  1.
-Place gripper behind puck  2.
-Push gripper into puck  3.
-Slide puck to goal First, put the gripper behind the puck, so that we don't push it away from us when trying to grab it.
+Put gripper below puck  2.
+Push gripper into bottom of puck  3.
+Slide puck to goal
+    To slide the puck backwards, the robot should start from below the puck as opposed to above the puck.
-    - When the robot's gripper is not behind puck, the robot should place gripper behind puck.
+    - When the robot's gripper is not below puck and the robot's gripper is not vertically aligned with the puck, the robot should put the gripper below the puck.
-    If the gripper isn't around the puck, put it behind the puck.
+    If the gripper is aligned with the puck but not near it, move the gripper up to the puck to slide it.
-    - When the robot's gripper is not around puck and the robot's gripper is open, the robot should drop gripper behind puck.
+    - When the robot's gripper is vertically aligned with the puck and the robot's gripper is not near puck, the robot should push the gripper into the puck.
-    Once the gripper is behind the puck, we can just push back to slide it.
+    If the gripper is near the puck, we've probably trapped the puck and can slide it to the target location.
+Close the gripper to make sure we keep control of the puck.
-    - When the robot's gripper is behind puck and the robot's gripper is open the robot should push back on puck.
+    - When the robot's gripper is near the puck and the puck is above the robot's gripper, the robot should slide the puck to the goal.